6 Differences Between Banks and Building Societies

 Banks Provide Flexibility

-Most of the building societies don’t have many branches and mostly operate on a regional scale.
-Only exception is Nationwide with more than 700 branches.
+Most building societies don’t have many branches and mostly operate on a regional scale.
+The only exception is Nationwide with more than 700 branches.

 In order to attract modern clients and reduce expenses, banks move faster on adapting new technologies.

-Offering new technologies is also important for the customer retention among the millennials and gen z.
+Offering new technologies is also important for customer retention among the millennials and gen z.

 Building Societies Have Better Interest Rates